 - #introductions – Say hello and introduce yourself to the group.

 - #slack-conduct – Understand the expected behavior for those who participate in the STC Slack.
-Please be kind and respectful.
+Please report possible conduct issues here.

 - #slack-help – Get help with using STC Slack.

 - #webinars – Learn and join fellow STC colleagues for online education events.

 - #community-events – Check out what our communities are up to.

 We have topic-based channels for our virtual Special Interest Group (SIG) – Communities of Interest (COI) that are focused on specific subject areas within technical communication.
 Members of these communities are encouraged to meet, engage, and collaborate with colleagues who have similar interest in these channels.
 Search for #sig- channels to join them.

 - Slack works best from the desktop app.
 You can also join the fun using your browser or the Slack mobile app.

 - Use keyboard shortcuts.
 Get a list of all shortcuts with /shortcuts.
 The handiest shortcut is Ctrl-K (or Command-K on Mac), which opens the search bar.

 - Use threads!
 Conversations can be hard to follow unless topics are threaded.
 Even if a channel is about a specific topic, threading conversations keeps everyone organized and updated.